14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Go Out of Your Way to Find Humility When Things Are Going Right, and Forgiveness When They Go Wrong

-When money’s flowing and things feel like they’re working, that’s when most people let their guard down.
-They start thinking they’re smarter than they are, forgetting how much of success is timing, luck, or a bull market carrying everyone.
+When money’s flowing and everything feels like it’s working, that’s when you’re most at risk.
+You start thinking you’re smarter than you are, forgetting how much of building wealth is timing, luck, or a bull market carrying everyone.

 Less Ego, More Wealth

 Trying to look rich is the fastest way to stay broke.
 Ego tells you to buy the new car, upgrade the house, and flex every win before it’s even stable.
-But wealth isn’t about what people see, it’s about what you keep.
+But real wealth isn’t about what people see, it’s about what you keep and how you build wealth over time.

-The more your money decisions are driven by what others might think, the less wealth you actually build.
+The more your money decisions are driven by what others think, the less wealth you actually build.
 Drop the comparison game.
-Housel points out that when your ego shrinks, your options expand.

 Manage Your Money in a Way That Helps You Sleep at Night

-There’s no trophy for having the most aggressive portfolio or the tightest budget if you’re losing sleep.
-Housel makes it clear: the right money plan isn’t the one that performs best on paper, it’s the one you can live with.
+There’s no trophy for having the most aggressive portfolio or the tightest budget if you can’t sleep.
+The psychology of money says the right plan isn’t the one that looks best on paper, it’s the one you can actually live with.

 If You Want to Do Better as an Investor, the Single Most Powerful Thing You Can Do Is Increase Your Time Horizon